Graduate Coordinator: M. Anderson

 View a complete listing of all courses in Museum Studies in the SF State Bulletin.

-Deadline to Apply: February 15
+Annual Deadline to Apply: February 15

 Applications to SF State Museum Studies are for Fall admission only.
 GRE Scores are not required, but can be submitted on an optional basis. (*)

 Review of all on-time and complete applications, with required documents, commences after February 15.
-Admissions recommendations are sent via email from the Program by March 15.
+Admissions recommendations are sent via email from the Program around March 15.
 Offers of admission must be accepted by April 1 to finalize numbers and prepare for fall matriculation.

 Admission Requirements